BI 111N: Ecology and Evolution

 Molecular and morphological mechanisms underlying the development of body plans and organ systems in the embryos of marine and terrestrial species.
 Current scientific literature, modern experimental techniques, independent laboratory research projects.
 Prerequisites: BI 112N and BI 212.

 BI 430: Independent Research: Biology

 For students interested in pursuing careers in biology, intensive instruction in use of laboratory and/or field equipment.
 Various methodology approaches, current and historical, used in scientific investigation.
-Prerequisites: CH 222 and either BI 212 or BI 303 and instructor's permission.
+Prerequisites: CH 222, BI 212, and instructor's permission.

 Exploration of a major theme in biology with emphasis on depth of understanding via close reading of the scientific literature, student presentations, and student-led discussions.
 BI1 498 Biology Capstone 1 and BI2 498 Biology Capstone 2 are required for one course credit.
 Required for both BA and BS.
 Seniors only.
 Prerequisite: BI 212.